NorthernMagic/Ptera-Web-Guides/Quickstart Guides/Console Quickstart Guide.md

 ## XBOX SETUP

 This section is for you Xbox players.
 We are using a tool called BedrockConnect.
 It's simpler than you think and takes only minutes to set up.

-Our tool developed by our maintainer has issues as of late, so that is why we are using it.
+⚠ There is a bug going on with Xbox consoles, so it may not work.
+Our tool has had some issues, and it could happen here.
+If you have issues with the BedrockConnect IP, use our in house one, and if that doesn't work.
+DM a moderator in the Discord.

 ### BUYING AND INSTALLING MINECRAFT (XBOX)